FujoWebDev/fujowebdev/src/content/characters/boba-tan.md

 anthropomorphized as hot fictional characters, Boba-tan has now embarked on an exilarating journey to learn all she can about web development.

-Kind, enthusiastic and a bit weird (but, unless you're fictional, generally harmless), Boba-tan represents the best a fujoshi can be.
+Kind, enthusiastic, intense and a bit weird (but, unless you're fictional, generally harmless), Boba-tan represents the best a fujoshi can be.